apocalyptech/pympristui/README.md

    so I didn't look into it any further.
 As such, control in the app is limited to play/pause/stop, next, and prev.
 There's no tracklist visibility, or ability to hop around with any control other than next/prev.
- - I didn't implement in-track seeking or volume control.
+ - I didn't implement volume control.
  - The onscreen text just updates every second, so there'll often be a noticeable (though brief) lag between hitting a command and having the info update onscreen.
    The commands should be executed immediately, though.